physicsmattersmcgill/physicsmattersmcgill/pages/contact.md

 # Interested in volunteering?

 Physics Matters is always happy to count on more student, postdoc, and faculty volunteers.
+Student volunteers may be eligible for McGill's [co-curricular record program](https://www.mcgill.ca/involvement/ccr).

 To the question 'Why should I take precious time off my research or classwork to do physics outreach?', here are a couple of answers:

 - Help inform the public about the importance of physics in the real world.
 - Be a positive role model for kids and young adults interested in science